swisnl/laravel-fulltext/README.md

 Enable wildcard after words.
 So when searching for for example  ``car`` it will also match ``carbon``.

 ### exclude_feature_enabled
-This feature excludes some rows to be returned.
-Enable this when you have a toggle switch in your model which determines this record must be returned in search queries or not.
+This feature excludes some rows from being  returned.
+Enable this when you have a flag in your model which determines whether this record must be returned in search queries or not.
 By default this feature is disabled.
 ### exclude_records_column_name
-The column name for that property (which acts as a toggle switch).
+The column name for that property (which acts as a flag).
 This must match the exact column name at the table.

 ## Change log